Entrepreneur Tony Ibrahim has bought the Little Chef at Guyhirn and plans to turns it into Cambridgeshire'

 My understanding was that she was part of the application on the basis that she would benefit from the operation of the sex shop and, therefore, she should form part of the determination of whether the applicant is suitable to hold a licence.
-I did,
+I

-however, act precipitously and included material that I had not intended, and I again apologise to Mrs Ibrahim.
+did, however, act precipitously and included material that I had not intended, and I again apologise to Mrs Ibrahim.

 But the fact remains that she is supporting her husband's application for opening a sex shop in a location that puts children and young people, in my opinion, seriously at risk and certainly at much greater risk that they now endure.

-Plans to open the county's largest sex shop in Guyhirn have been given the go-ahead by Fenland Council's
+Plans to open the county's largest sex shop in Guyhirn have been given the go-ahead by Fenland Council's licensing committee.

 Dozens of nutters packed Fenland's council chamber for the hearing on Tony Ibrahim's application for a sex establishment licence at the former Little Chef restaurant on the A47.